 By Aiman Latif - Aiman's Bookkeeping, Payroll & Tax Services

-Answered almost 2 years ago
+Answered over 2 years ago

 According to the following website, living trust does not replace a will.
 It is used in conjunction with the will such as a living trust normally includes a free last will and testaments to name guardians for minor children and specify last wishes.
 A will is a written document signed and witnesses stating how you want your property to be distributed to beneficiaries after your death while a living trust provides life time and after death property management.